 As the #MeToo movement has shown, victims of sexual harassment abound.
-If you have been a victim of sexual harassment in California, whether or not it has resulted in civil charges for violations of employment laws, the experienced, empathic attorneys of Compass Law Group are fully prepared to file a civil lawsuit for personal injury on your behalf.
+If you have been a victim of sexual harassment in California, whether or not it has resulted in civil charges for violations of employment laws, the experienced, empathic sexual harassment litigation lawyer of Compass Law Group is fully prepared to file a civil lawsuit for personal injury on your behalf.

 Generally, there are two forms of sexual harassment, quid pro quo and hostile work environment:

 - Quid pro quo harassment in which one person attempts to force the other to submit to sexual demands, or put up with sexual overtures, in exchange for improved working conditions, a raise, a better academic grade, or another “favor.”
 In some cases quid pro quo sexual harassment involves a threat that the victim will suffer demotion, termination of employment, suspension, or a lower grade if she/he doesn’t comply.

 - Hostile work environment that may be characterized by wolf whistles, remarks with sexual innuendos, displays of inappropriate pictures or cartoons, and progress to unwanted sexual touching, embraces, stroking, kissing, or discomforting pats.
 Constant inquiries or revelations about dating habits or erotic experience, or repeated invitations that are rebuffed, may also constitute sexual harassment.

 It may surprise you to know that most sexual harassment is not a type of sexual advance, but rather a form of discrimination against a particular individual, focusing on the person’s gender, gender identity, or sexual orientation.
 In some ways, this form of sexual harassment is the most cruel, disparaging one’s sexual identity, and physical and emotional characteristics, through written or verbal sexual language, illustration, or mimicry.